cbuescher/elasticsearch/.github/ISSUE_TEMPLATE/jdk-bump.md

 ### Microbenchmarks

 * [x] Create an infra PR to add the new JDK for the microbenchmark machine - e.g. https://github.com/elastic/infra/pull/19281 (ensure that infra executes the Ansible commands below against the machines so the JDK is present there).
-* [x] Create an infra PR to bump the JDK in microbenchmark builds - e.g. https://github.com/elastic/infra/pull/19281

 ### Ansible